 - A GPA of 2.75.
 Please note that all applications will be considered on a case-by-case basis and circumstances which may have affected a student’s GPA will be taken into account;

-- You must have completed your Freshman year;
+- You must have completed your first year of university;

 - You must be in good standing with your home institution.

 |Arrivals||14th and 15th September 2017|

 |Orientation||18th – 22nd September 2017|